WALTER CHARLES CORIN (1873-1934), the eighth of Edwin Paul Corin's twelve children, was born in Devonshire Road, Sydenham, on 25 March 1873.

 His first real job was with a firm of legal publishers, which he found exceedingly dull, and soon left.

 His next job was in Cork.
-He was living there by 1899.
+He was living at Thornhill Cottage, Blackrock, Cork in 1898 (when his brother, Fred also joined the RPS).
 In 1901, he was boarding at 7 Langford Place, Cork.
 Although the two young schoolchildren who also boarded there, and the two sisters who ran the house, declared themselves members of the Church of Ireland, Walter described himself as "undenominational."
 He was with Guy's, who were a big firm in St Patrick's Street with a stationery, luggage and fancy goods shop in front, and a photographic studio above, and a large printing works and wholesale business at the rear.
 (His daughter Enid remembered the pleasure of being shown over this as a child, and of being made a fuss of by the staff.)
 He was employed to go around the country taking views for postcards, which the firm printed and published, and also visiting hotels and taking pictures for their brochures.

 His fiancée, realizing that he did not want to return, broke off their engagement.